EricGip/CRUDExerciseApp/README.md

 > node server.js

 You should be able to create, read, update, and delete data for as long as the free Mongo database is available.

+# To Do

+Create a script in package.json to npm start for both servers on one command.